rsherhold/my-website/README.md

 This is a new change made locally to the branch after the read branch has been fetched and checked-out.
 Next, I will commit the channge and use a git push to update the branch read on GitHub.
 This is another change made on GitHub to the read branch.
 I am calling this change pumpkin spice.
 Learing rebase change.
+These changes are the last changes in Section 9.